 2 Eilert-Petersson E, Andersson L, Sörensen S. Traumatic oral vs. non-oral injuries.
 An epidemiologic study during one year in a Swedish county.
 Swed Dent J 1997;21:55-68.

-Dr. Stephen Jaeger is a holistic and general dentist at National Integrated Health Associates (NIHA) in the Washington, D.C. and Bethesda/Chevy Chase, Maryland area.
-Dr. Jaeger believes the mouth is the gateway to the body and affects overall health.
+Dr. Mark McClure is a holistic and general dentist at National Integrated Health Associates (NIHA) in the Washington, D.C. and Bethesda/Chevy Chase, Maryland area.
+He believes the mouth is the gateway to the body and affects overall health.
 With a caring approach, he treats all aspects of holistic family dentistry and dental treatments using nontoxic and biocompatible dental materials.
 This includes routine care, preventive & periodontal care and restorative dentistry, including same day crowns and bridges with respect to having a positive effect on the health of the patient.